arfc/report-template/README.md

 This repository serves as a template, for more information on making and using a repository go to https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template.

 # How to Initialize this Repository:
-After you have cloned this repository, made your changes, and prepared
+After you have cloned this repository, and are ready to see how it renders, perform the following commands based on which type of document you are trying to produce.

 Run the command
 `make {insert type here}`